End-to-End 3-D Spatiotemporal Perception with Multimodal Fusion and V2X Collaboration: Method

 \subsection{Task Formulation}

-This work addresses a \emph{V2X-based multi-view cooperative spatiotemporal perception} task for autonomous driving, where the ego vehicle collaborates with other agents, such as roadside units (RSUs) and connected and automated Vehicles (CAVs), to perform 3D object detection and tracking using temporally ordered multimodal sensor data.
-Each agent is equipped with heterogeneous sensors, including cameras and LiDARs, providing complementary geometric and semantic observations from diverse viewpoints.
+In this work, a V2X-based multiview cooperative spatiotemporal perception task for autonomous driving is explored, where an ego vehicle collaborates with other agents, such as CAVs and RSUs, to perform 3-D object detection and tracking using temporally ordered multimodal sensor data.
+Each agent is equipped with heterogeneous sensors, including cameras and LiDAR systems, providing complementary geometric and semantic observations from diverse viewpoints.